Germany's Buch picked for top ECB supervision role

 Banks also complain that supervision has become expensive and cumbersome, so Buch's job will be to simplify the process while raising the focus on climate change.

-Buch will take over for a five-year non-renewable term from Italy's Andrea Enria on Jan 1, pending approval of the European Parliament.
+Buch will take over for a five-year non-renewable term from Italy's Andrea Enria on Jan 1.

 ((Balazs.Koranyi@thomsonreuters.com; +49 30 220 133 623; Reuters Messaging: balazs.koranyi.thomsonreuters.com@reuters.net))